trongtoannguyen/trongtoannguyen.github.io/README.md

 - My clear **goal**: Software engineer.
 - I love to discover technology.
 Working in Microsoft and Google is my dream job.
-- Would to thank Satoshi, who brings technology to me.
 - I’m learning so hard on **frontend** and  **backend**, include data visualization.
 - I am building this [page](http://trongtoannguyen.me) to show my knowledge about technology.